 In 1864 Mach received an appointment in mathematics at Graz.
 For the first time he had the money and freedom to carry out his own experiments.
 In 1866 he exchanged his math chair for one in physics.
 While at Graz he had personal contact with Fechner and carried out his important work on Mach Bands.
 It was in this work that Mach first made use of evolutionary theory.
 Mach started work on what later became Analysis of Sensations, but apparently was discouraged by Fechner’s criticism.
 He returned to this work twenty years later, after further developing his own ideas.
 It was also in Graz that Mach first encountered Ewald Hering’s thought, both in physiology and evolution.
 In Mach’s first article on Mach Bands [Mach 1865] he refers to Hering, and in 1866 Hering gave his famous address on Unconscious Memory to the Vienna Academy.
 In 1867 Mach went to Prague as a professor of physics.
 He stayed in Prague for twenty-eight years, until 1895, whereupon he returned to Vienna.
 It was in Prague that his mature thought developed.

-Mach's name is, of course, associated with the speed of sound, where Mach 1 means the speed of sound in a given medium.
+Mach’s name is, of course, associated with the speed of sound, where Mach 1 means the speed of sound in a given medium.
 Since the speed of sound varies with the density of the medium it is traveling through, Mach numbers are not absolute quantities but relational ones.
-In the late 1860's developments in gun and artillery technology produced projectiles that traveled faster than sound vibrations.
+In the late 1860s developments in gun and artillery technology produced projectiles that traveled faster than sound vibrations.
 This was realized over a period of time as two effects were investigated—a second loud ‘boom’, distinct from the usual one of the explosion, as well as a different type of wound.
-It was the latter that began Mach's interest.
+It was the latter that began Mach’s interest.
 In 1868 warring European powers had signed The St. Petersburg Declaration that banned a new type of bullet that exploded on impact, thus causing ‘crater’ type wounds.
 Soon thereafter, however, similar types of ‘crater’ wounds appeared again.
 Various theories over their cause were put forward, leading Mach to investigate.
 By 1885 Mach had worked out the details of supersonic motion, along the way developing high-speed photographic techniques.
-Most importantly for engineers, Mach Number is the ratio of the speed of sound in the given medium to the speed of the projectile; his work is essential to modern aerodynamics, and through it the word ‘Mach’ has bizarrely entered into popular culture as an icon for razors, sound systems, fighter pilots, and high speed fuels.
+Most importantly for engineers, Mach Number is the ratio of the speed of the object to the speed of sound in the given medium; his work is essential to modern aerodynamics, and through it the word ‘Mach’ has bizarrely entered into popular culture as an icon for razors, sound systems, fighter pilots, and high speed fuels.

 My natural bent for the study of these questions received its strongest stimulus twenty-five years ago from Fechner’s Elemente der Psychophysik … [AS: xxxvi]